-Analysis of topographic data showed that that the riverbed within the spawning habitat area downstream of Seton Dam has experienced more fill than scour since 2013; however, topographic change was spatially and temporally variable between survey periods (Table 3.1; Figure 3.8).
-The majority of the 8,300 m2 area was between the -0.06 to 0.06 m elevation change level of uncertainty during all five periods and was therefore not considered in this analysis.
-By area, there was slightly more fill than scour during the 2013 to 2015 and 2015 to 2016 periods, more scour than fill during the 2016 to 2017 and 2019 to 2020 period, and much more fill than scour during the 2017 to 2019 period.
-Net changes in volume for each survey period followed a similar pattern, except that the volume of scour and fill were nearly equal during the 2015 to 2016 period.
-Visually, areas of fill and scour were spread relatively evenly throughout the channel.
+Analysis of topographic data showed that that the riverbed within the spawning habitat area downstream of Seton Dam has experienced more deposition than scour since 2013; however, topographic change was spatially and temporally variable between survey periods (Table 3.1; Figure 3.8; Figure 3.9).
+The majority of the 8,300 m2 area was between the -0.06 to 0.06 m elevation change level of uncertainty during all six periods and was not considered in this analysis.
+By area, there was slightly more deposition than scour during the 2013 to 2015 and 2015 to 2016 periods, more scour than deposition during the 2016 to 2017, 2019 to 2020, and 2020 to 2021 period, and much more deposition than scour during the 2017 to 2019 period.
+Net changes in volume for each survey period followed a similar pattern, except that the volume of scour and deposition were nearly equal during the 2015 to 2016 and 2019 to 2020 periods.
+Visually, areas of deposition and scour were spread relatively evenly throughout the channel.